I had a breakthrough with my therapist.

 After a couple of hours of wonder, though, the guilt sets in.
 One begins to contemplate just what kind of a mark a steady stream of Buzzfeed employees sampling various spicy foods has left on your soul.
 Perhaps therein lies my answer.
 There is something I gain from my writing, my music, my art, even if it is never shared with another person.
 I get a sense of personal satisfaction that is valuable only to me and experienced only by me.

 My inner 7-year-old pipes back up to ask why we spent so much time getting perfect grades in school subjects that are no longer relevant or useful in our present life if personal satisfaction is so meaningful.
 I admit that I actually have no good answer and spend quite a lot of time contemplating this myself.
 She asks if personal satisfaction will get me interviewed on a late night talk show or help me fit into a size 8.
-I tell her to pipe down and go watch Sailor Moon.
+I tell her to pipe down and go watch Sailor Moon or something.
 The poor kid has absolutely no clue how to validate herself.
 She runs on recognition the way a car runs on gasoline.
 Without it she breaks down, and that’s no way to live.
 Oh well, hopefully she’ll learn one day.